Rohingya refugees flee camps in India after deportation threats

-Category: World Hits: 3At least 168 Rohingya refugees have been detained since March 6 in the Jammu and Kashmir region of northwestern India.
+Category: World Hits: 5At least 168 Rohingya refugees have been detained since March 6 in the Jammu and Kashmir region of northwestern India.
 Local authorities have been threatening to send this persecuted Muslim minority back to Myanmar, which has been engulfed in chaos since a military coup on February 1.
 They claim that these refugees don’t have valid residency permits, even though many of them are stateless and carry refugee cards provided by the United Nations.
 Videos posted on social media show refugees laden with their belongings, fleeing Jammu.

 Read more https://observers.france24.com/en/asia-pacific/20210315-r%C3%A9fugi%C3%A9s-rohingya-inde-d%C3%A9portation